KiraHike/ShutterBud/README.md

 # :camera: ShutterBud
-ShutterBud is a dynamic application for outdoor photographers.
+ShutterBud is a dynamic application for outdoor photographers to log photographic settings, details, and experiences.

 ## Technologies Used
 * HTML